The Learning Cycle as an Instructional Model

 |

 Teachers use many ideas to plan and implement learning.
-The learning cycle is a framework that is fairly easy to relate many considerations to meet the needs of diverse learners.
-The following examples are introduced below and discussed in detail elsewhere.
+The learning cycle is a method that is fairly easy to relate many considerations to meet the needs of diverse learners.
+The following examples are introduced below and discussed in detail in a planning framework.

 - Selection of a topic and skills to learn,